NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Getting Started/index.rst

 MSU systems (Orion, Hercules) are accessed via SSH or OpenOnDemand.
 See `Orion login: <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Logging_in>`_ for detailed instructions.

 Cloud RDHPCS platforms (AWS, Azure, GCP) are accessed via ParallelWorks in a web browser.
-Login `here <https://noaa.parallel.works/log>`_`
+Login `here. <https://noaa.parallel.works/log>`_

 **Cloud Computing**

 The Cloud Platform allows RDHPCS users to create a high-performance computational cluster on a cloud-based platform (AWS, Azure or GCP) with resources that are appropriate for specific processing tasks.
 Cloud access is mediated through the Parallel Works application.
-An overview of the Cloud workflow, and links to detailed instructions, can be found here: Cloud Computing User Information - clouddocs (noaa.gov).
+An overview of the Cloud workflow, and links to detailed instructions, can be found in `Cloud Computing User Information. <https://clouddocs.rdhpcs.noaa.gov/wiki/index.php/Cloud_Computing_User_Information>`_

 =============
 Data Transfer